cail/icfpc2012-tbd/organization.md

 Production code is not allowed to depend on experimental code.

-When introducing changes to production code, make sure that no production code is broken.
+**When introducing changes to production code, make sure that no production code is broken.**

-Also, fj suggests to restrict shell scripts and command line interface to the very entry point of the final submission.
-Everything else is written as python scripts and is supposed to be executed from eclipse.

 Production code goes to eclipse project 'production'.
 Experimental code can be put in any other project.
 Typically, but not necessarily, it's '<username>_scratch'.